andrew/ultimate-awesome/README.md

 - [awesome-stablecoins](https://github.com/0xperp/awesome-stablecoins) - A hopefully comprehensive guide to the stablecoin landscape.
 - [awesome-minecraft](https://github.com/arkflame/awesome-minecraft) - ⛏️  Useful Minecraft tools and resources.
 - [awesome-berlin](https://github.com/AwesomeCities/awesome-berlin) - Berlin is 💯% awesome! 🍻🍾🤘.
-- [awesome-visio](https://github.com/bhdicaire/awesome-visio) - A community-driven list of awesome resources about Microsoft Visio including shapes.
 - [awesome-programmer-source](https://github.com/coderzcr/awesome-programmer-source) - 👏❤专注分享高质量程序员相关资源，包括优质文章、教程、GitHub（Gitee）仓库、公众号等优质资源.
 - [awesome-npm-packages-for-developers](https://github.com/codexive-zech/awesome-npm-packages-for-developers) - This repository lists the most popular and useful NPM packages for developers. it is a great resource for finding packages that can help you with your web developments, backend development, mobile development, machine learning and artificial intelligence projects.
 This is a great place to start if you looking for newer and useful NPM packages.
-- [Awesome-Auto-GPT](https://github.com/Curated-Awesome-Lists/Awesome-Auto-GPT) - A curated list of awesome projects related to AutoGPT, an autonomous AI agent that can perform tasks independently using ChatGPT.
 - [awesome-iOS-security-tools](https://github.com/Dado1513/awesome-iOS-security-tools) - A collection of iOS tools designed for security purposes.
 - [awesome-microsoft-flight-simulator-2020](https://github.com/daghb/awesome-microsoft-flight-simulator-2020) - Awesome list of resources for Microsoft Flight Simulator 2020.
 - [awesome-search-engines](https://github.com/davidshq/awesome-search-engines) - You know, an awesome list of search engines.